 - b.
-Repairing/Replacing Your Chromebook - All Chromebooks in need of repair must be reported to a teacher so that a QNS form - ii. can be submitted and a replacement provided as soon as possible. - District-owned Chromebooks should never be taken to an outside computer service for any type of repairs or maintenance. - iv.
+Repairing/Replacing Your Chromebook - i.
+All Chromebooks in need of repair must be reported to a teacher so that a QNS form - ii. can be submitted and a replacement provided as soon as possible. - iii.
+District-owned Chromebooks should never be taken to an outside computer service for any type of repairs or maintenance. - iv.
 Loss or theft of the Chromebook is also the student's responsibility and may result in - v. the student being charged and a police report being filed. - vi.
 Estimated Costs for lost or theft items (subject to change at any time without notice) - 1.
-Chromebook Replacement \$225.00 - 2.
+Chromebook Replacement \$280.00 - 2.
 Power cord \$15.00 - 3.
-Case -- \$30.00 c.
-Charging Chromebooks d.
-Backgrounds and Themes e.
-Sound

-- Students should charge their Chromebooks at home every evening. - ii.
-Chromebooks must be brought to school each day with a full charge. - Failure to have a charged Chromebook is not a viable excuse to not submit work or participate in class. - Chromebooks should only be charged with the Chromebook power cord provided.

-- A Hatchets background is what is set for each Chromebook background.
-This is not to be changed. - Inappropriate media may not be used as Chromebook backgrounds or themes.
-The presence of such media may result in disciplinary action.

-- i.
-Sound must be muted at all times unless permission is obtained from a teacher. - Headphones/earbuds may be used for educational purposes only at the discretion of the teachers. - Students should have their own personal set of headphones/earbuds for sanitary reasons.
+Case -- \$30.00 - c.
+Charging Chromebooks - i.
+Students should charge their Chromebooks at home every evening. - ii.
+Chromebooks must be brought to school each day with a full charge. - Failure to have a charged Chromebook is not a viable excuse to not submit work or participate in class. - iv.
+Chromebooks should only be charged with the Chromebook power cord provided. - d.
+Backgrounds and Themes - i.
+A Hatchets background is what is set for each Chromebook background.
+This is not to be changed. - ii.
+Inappropriate media may not be used as Chromebook backgrounds or themes.
+The presence of such media may result in disciplinary action. - e.
+Sound - i.
+Sound must be muted at all times unless permission is obtained from a teacher. - ii.
+Headphones/earbuds may be used for educational purposes only at the discretion of the teachers. - iii.
+Students should have their own personal set of headphones/earbuds for sanitary reasons. - f.
+Camera - i.
+Chromebooks have a built-in webcam.
+The